 in a Globalized World

-An initiative of the Fred Hutchinson Cancer Research Center (FHCRC) and the University of Washington
+An initiative of the Fred Hutchinson Cancer Research Center and the University of Washington

-Over the next two years the Center for Biological Futures will undertake a cluster of interdisciplinary projects in partnership with the Simpson Center for the Humanities designed to lay the groundwork for a sustained program of rigorous research and innovative training that will advance our understanding of these complex issues.
-These include:
+The interdisciplinary projects that the Simpson Center for the Humanities will host in partnership with the Center for Biological Futures, are designed to lay the groundwork for a sustained program of rigorous research and innovative training that will advance our understanding of these complex issues.
+They include:

 - an integrated science, technology, society studies web portal project.